Trails Information

 Whitetail Trail | 0.7 mi. | 30 min. | Easy | Hike along a cypress slough and hardwood forest for a variety of ecological experiences and natural beauty. |

 Forest Trail | 1.0 mi. | 45 min. | Easy | Many different kinds of trees, shrubs and woody vines attract hikers to this trail.
-Park headquarters provides a booklet to help you identify the most common ones. |
+Find a booklet featuring common plants on the park's website. |

 Island Trail | 0.8 mi. | 30 min. | Moderate | Giant beech and pine trees catch your eye on this trail.
 Its curves and hills will also challenge even the most avid biker. |